rafineria123/SD_2020_Rafal_Sudol/README.md

 3. allows users to find what they are looking for based on name/tag/shop and also other users' input(comments/ratings),
 4. provides quite intuitive UI.

+## Technologies:
+- Spring Boot(Web, Security, Data JPA, Thymeleaf, Session),
+- Maven,
+- MySQL,
+- HTML/JS/CSS.

 ## What is missing:
 1. all kinds of tests,
-2. both technical documentation & user documentation
+2. both technical documentation & user documentation.